 All fruit trees are not the same; therefore, their fertilizer needs also vary.
 The method and rate of fertilization for young and established fruit trees also vary.
 The fertilizer can be spread on the soil by raking or digging holes near the root zone.

-Young Fruit Trees – once your fruit tree is 1 or 2 years old, it falls in the category of a young tree.
+Young Fruit Trees – once your fruit tree is 1 or 2 years old, it falls into the young tree category.
 Start by mulching the soil under your fruit tree to avoid weed growth and enhance the soil.
 I prefer feeding my young fruit trees with an organic fertilizer with mulch or compost.

 This will improve biological activity, which in return increases nutrient absorption.

-For young trees that have not started bearing any fruit, you can use fertilizer at half strength to prevent overfeeding.
+You can use fertilizer at half strength for young trees that have not started bearing fruit to prevent overfeeding.
 But make sure you feed your young fruit tree enough to withstand the root expansion, disease or insects, and new growth.

 Established Fruit Trees – For established trees, you need a careful fertilization plan to support fruit production.
 Fertilizer spikes, both organic and chemical, are the best option for such trees because they are easy to apply and focus on the root zone.